-Vintage sets themselves apart from their competition in a fundamental way—they own and operate all aspects of their IT and DR services under one roof.
+Vintage sets itself apart from its competition in a fundamental way—they own and operate all aspects of its IT and DR services under one roof.
 This allows them to offer highly flexible solutions for their customers.
 In fact, it is Vintage’s goal to design a DR solution for each customer that they can leverage to benefit their organization.

 For this reason, Vintage begins every customer relationship by getting to know what the customer’s business needs and goals are.
 Whether the customer wants to set up a simple backup of their site or a five-minute RPO/RTO, Vintage can make it happen.
 They can even set up a simple backup of low-priority systems and different levels of live replication for other systems.
 This is possible because they are capable of merging different technologies to provide a cohesive solution that is tailored to the customer’s needs.

 One “Vintage” customer was hosting over 50 desktops with server applications that included an active directory, SQL databases, and line of business applications.
 Their specific requirement was to reduce the recovery time from disasters from four hours to under 30 minutes.
 Vintage used a hybrid solution of multiple technologies to reduce recovery time to 15 minutes.
 This essentially means that if Vintage were to go down at their primary data center, the customer could be back up and running at Vintage’s secondary data footprint in Chicago, Illinois, within 15 minutes.